vshn/keycloak-theme/README.md

 You can export the realm via the admin console.
 This export does not include secrets, but since we only have one admin user, it is not a problem.

+### Upgrade to new Keycloak version

+1. Update the `docker-compose.yml` file to the new Keycloak version

 ## Deploy to Your Instance